 However, if the exchange fails and the taxpayer receives cash or other non-like-kind property, the taxpayer may be subject to immediate recognition of any gain or loss realized on the exchange.
 If the taxpayer fails to complete their Section 1031 exchange, the installment method can allow them to defer paying capital gain taxes from the sale of an investment property.

-When a taxpayer sells property within 180 days of the end of the year, the like-kind exchange is not required to be completed before the end of the year.
 A qualified intermediary (QI), often times the closing attorney, holds the proceeds from the sale during the period before the replacement property is purchased.
-In this case, the proceeds from the sale would not be released from the QI to the taxpayer until the subsequent year.
+In the case of a tax straddle, the proceeds from the sale would not be released from the QI to the taxpayer until the subsequent year.

 If the seller does not find a like-kind replacement property within the required time frame, it becomes a failed 1031 exchange.
 In the case of a failed exchange, the seller may consider structing the sale as an installment sale.
-Under the installment method, gains from a sale are recognized in the year cash is received by a taxpayer.
-Because the QI, and not the taxpayer, held the cash during the 180-day period, the taxpayer is considered to receive the cash when it is released from the QI.

 Restructuring a failed exchange into an installment sale has potential benefits beyond tax deferment.
 The seller may have more flexibility concerning how the proceeds of the sale are used or be able to use the funds for another purpose.